GeorgeStrakhov/vidual_pdf_to_text/README.md

 python main.py path/to/slides.pdf --start-slide 5
 ```

-# Optionally convert back into PDF with only text, but maintaining slide numbers (so taht an agent can reference correct slides later after RAG ingestion)
+# Optionally convert back into PDF for RAG

+With only text, but maintaining slide numbers (so taht an agent can reference correct slides later after RAG ingestion)
 ```
 python create_slides.py output/slides.txt --output presentation.pdf
 ```